Art director, London UK

-First job; art director at J Walter Thompson.
+Going back to the beginning, my first job was at J Walter Thompson.
 All above the line media and B2B for Guinness, the RAF, the Guardian, Remy Martin and Kellogg’s, (launching Crunchy Nut Cornflakes).
-Direct mail for Guinness which won best in show BDMA Gold Award.
+Direct mail for Guinness which won best in show BDMA (now the DMA) Gold Award.

-First creative team hired by Craik Jones.
-Creative director, worked on Land Rover, BT, Cable and Wireless, Orange, First Direct, Bells Whisky and Parcelforce.
+I was part of the first creative team hired by Craik Jones.
+I was given my first role as creative director; worked on Land Rover, BT, Cable and Wireless, Orange, First Direct, Bells Whisky and Parcelforce.
 Over 20 DMA awards, John Caples and Echoes.

-2003 launched start up agency: won Nectar, Kew Gardens, Alpha Telecom and F&C.
+2003 I launched a start up agency: won Nectar, Kew Gardens, Alpha Telecom and F&C.

-2006 creative director at Kitcatt Nohr, working with Paul Kitcatt on Waitrose, John Lewis, Lexus, Toyota, Age UK, RNIB and WWF.
+2006 I joined Kitcatt Nohr as a creative director, working with Paul Kitcatt on Waitrose, John Lewis, Lexus, Toyota, Age UK, RNIB and WWF.
 The brief: raise the standard of the agency’s art direction.
-Appointed new artwork studio manager and a new production manager, ran craft workshops and encouraged existing creative teams to aim higher.
+I appointed a new artwork studio manager and a new production manager, ran craft workshops and encouraged existing creative teams to aim higher.
 At the first DMA Awards since I joined the agency, three out of eight pieces of work in the final shortlist for the Art Direction category were from Kitcatt Nohr.

-I then spent nearly a year on a freelance maternity cover contract at VCCP me.
-Clients included More Th>n, Macmillan Cancer Support, Southern Trains, Gatwick Express, Aqua credit cards, Barclays, and McLaren.
+In 2012 I went freelance, kicking off with a year's maternity cover contract at VCCP me.
+Clients I worked included More Th>n, Macmillan Cancer Support, Southern Trains, Gatwick Express, Aqua credit cards, Barclays, and McLaren.
 Across Direct Mail, email, websites, experiential, DRTV, brand films and internal comms.
 I also worked on major above campaigns with VCCP.